InstaBT/DotNetMerchantApi/README.md

 InstaBT Payments .NET API
 =========================

-Below is a snippet sample of how to implement the InstaBT Payments API in .NET
+Below is a code snippet example of how to implement the InstaBT Payments API in .NET

 ```CSharp